Yaj-t/backend_design_exercise/README.md

 - **Validation**: Utility functions for validation in [project/utils/validation.mjs](project/utils/validation.mjs)

 ## Schema
 The user schema is defined in [project/schemas/userSchemas.mjs](project/schemas/userSchemas.mjs).

-## Environment Variables
-Define the following environment variables in the `.env` file:
-- `PORT`: Port number for the server
-- `JWT_SECRET`: Secret for JWT

 ## License
 This project is licensed under the MIT License.